-Accidents happen, but it’s relatively simple to prevent your key from getting stuck in a lock.
+Accidents happen, but it’s relatively simple to prevent your key from breaking and/or getting stuck in a lock.
 All it takes is a little bit of foresight to follow these steps:

 - Have a new key made when you notice any wear or bending in your old one.
 Keeping your key in good condition will prevent breaks.

 - Pay attention to the condition of your locks.
 If you notice any loose parts, tighten them.